Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Conclusions

 \section{Conclusions}

-In this work we gathered the current knowledge about deep learning for rotatable data and organized it in a structured way.
-After summarizing the approaches to achieve rotational equivariance/invariance, we provided a list of methods that use those approaches, and we classified them according to our taxonomy.
-Furthermore, we categorized some methods that can return a rotation as output.

 Among the methods for equivariance/invariance, the most successful ones are based on the exact and most general approach (Section~\ref{sec:equivariant-conv}).
 They are very effective in 3D input domains as well.

-With emerging theory~\citep{Kondor2018OnTG,DBLP:journals/corr/abs-1811-02017} for exact equivariance and with emerging approaches, it appears to be the perfect time to use the methods in various application domains and to tune them.
-An example of tuning general ideas to very advanced application-specific properties is given by \citet{DBLP:journals/corr/abs-1906-04015}.
-Solutions in many other domains of application can be expected to be less complex than this quantum-mechanics-based example.

-Existing pipelines that do not have exact equivariance yet and for example rely on data augmentation are likely to benefit from incorporating exact-equivariance approaches.
+With emerging theory~\cite{Kondor2018OnTG,DBLP:journals/corr/abs-1811-02017} for exact equivariance and with emerging approaches, it appears to be the perfect time to use the methods in various application domains and to tune them.
+Existing pipelines that do not have (exact) equivariance yet and for example rely on data augmentation are likely to benefit from incorporating exact-equivariance approaches.